Back

 Our Events (gatherings and webinars)

-Our 2024 networking events are 'hybrid' meetings, so you can join in person or via zoom - next event is Sat Oct 19th in London, UK and via zoom.
+Our networking events are 'hybrid' meetings, so you can join in person or via zoom - next event will be early 2025.

 We are hosting 'gatherings', patient / researcher focus days, and there are lots of opportunities to get involved in 2024.

-Our next 'gathering' is Saturday 19th October 2024 in London, UK (near Euston/Kings Cross stations).
+Our last 'gathering' was Saturday 19th October 2024 in London, UK (near Euston/Kings Cross stations).
+Recordings of the presentations are now available on our YouTube channel here.

 Generally our meetings or 'gatherings' are a few hours long (for virtual meetings), or all day events (for in person or hybrid meetings).
 They are completely free to attend and we have limited travel and accommodation bursaries available for attendees, if needed.
 You can read our bursary policy here.